Bequery10/Tedu_mat102_final_questions_2024/README.md

 # WARNING
 *This program is a keylogger that has purpose to be sold under the name "Tedu_mat102_final_questions_2024". "exam" related content in this file is fake and not a real document.
-This program is made only for educational purposes.*
+This program is made only for educational purposes.
+The READ ME text aside from this part is also a fake, phishing text*

 # Tedu_mat102_final_questions_2024